HumanSignal/label-studio/docs/source/guide/tasks.md

 ## Basic format

-Label Studio gets JSON-formatted list of _tasks_ as input.
+Label Studio gets the JSON-formatted list of _tasks_ as input.
 Each _task_ is a dictionary-like structure, with some specific keys reserved for internal use:

 * **data** - task body represented as a dictionary `{"my_key": my_value}`.
 It is possible to store any number of key-value pairs within task data, but there should be _source keys_ defined by [label config](/guide/setup.html#Labeling-config) (i.e. what is defined by object tag's attribute `value="$my_key"`).
     Depending on the object tag type, field values are interpreted differently: